instrumenta/kubeval/README.md

 Usage:
   kubeval <file> [file...] [flags]

   Flags:
+    -h, --help                        help for kubeval
-  -v, --kubernetes-version string   Version of Kubernetes to validate against (default "master")
-      --openshift                   Use OpenShift schemas instead of upstream Kubernetes
+    -v, --kubernetes-version string   Version of Kubernetes to validate against (default "master") --openshift                   Use OpenShift schemas instead of upstream Kubernetes --schema-location string      Base URL used to download schemas.
+Can also be specified with the environment variable KUBEVAL_SCHEMA_LOCATION (default "https://raw.githubusercontent.com/garethr")
+        --version                     Display the kubeval version information and exit

 ```

 The command has three important features: